-Although 47 Paramecium species are stated, only 29 species are still collectable.
-NBRP-Paramecium provides approximately nine species (~40 strains) from preserved 24 species (~800 strains).
-We also provide a variety of monoclonal antibodies against Paramecium species and their endosymbionts.
+Although more than 50 Paramecium species are stated, only 34 species are still collectable.
+NBRP-Paramecium has stored 24 species (~ 900 strains) and is ready to provide 9 of them (~40 strains) immediately..
+We also accept to consultation on the provision of a variety of monoclonal antibodies against Paramecium species and their endosymbionts.
+Please consult us regarding the use of these antibodies.